Vanessa Lachey and Maksim Chmerkovskiy Hug It Out Amid Dancing With the Stars Drama

 Whatever the tension on set and whatever "personal issues" were, it seems that it has all been put aside for the moment.

-The Russian also wrote about his excitement to rejoin Vanessa for next week's performance, tweeting "New week!
+The professional dancer also wrote about his excitement to rejoin Vanessa for next week's performance, tweeting "New week!
 VEEEEERY excited for @DancingABC new dance studio and new dance with @Vanessa Lachey!
 Can't wait to be back at the Ballroom!"

 He also thanked Alan for filling in for him "...again."
 Alan also stepped in for Maks last season when he injured his calf muscle while rehearsing with partner Heather Morris.